adamghill/alldjango.com/content/articles/developer-marketing.md

 ## Make the repo public

 You made a thing!
 That's awesome!
-Make sure it's `public` otherwise, your code will just sit around being sad and lonely.
+Make sure it's `public`, otherwise your code will just sit around being sad and lonely.

-Make sure to give your repo a succinct, but illustrative tagline so people know what it is.
+Give your repo a succinct, but descriptive tagline so people know what it is.
 Then add tags to the repo so your repo can be found easier when searching in GitHub.

 ## Create a `README.md`